| Article published in the newspaper “NATIONAL”

 laid down under the number 2001-00249/07.03.2001 with the State Office

 for Inventions and Trademarks.
+THE APPARATUS

 The foreman Alexandru Leorda, the intellectual and manual author of the